We study how metabolic systems evolve to remain flexible and responsive to environmental change across timescales.

 About me: As an evolutionary biologist, I am interested in exploring extreme mammalian adaptations for insights into organismal features that might become informative targets for repairing and protecting human health.
 I received my PhD in Harvard's Organismic and Evolutionary Biology Program in the lab of Dr. Arhat Abzhanov and Dr. Clifford Tabin.
 I am currently performing research at the Stowers Institute for Medical Research as a Hanna Gray fellow.
 I am supported by the HHMI, BWF, and NSF.

 Research Interests: My research focuses on understanding the origins of adaptations that enhance life—from their single-cell embryonic beginnings to the cultural stories that shape our understanding of these transformative traits.
-My long-term aim is to uncover the cellular and molecular mechanisms implicated in the adaptations of extraordinary mammals- bats.
-My current research is focused on nectar bat physiology and cellular metabolism.
-Understanding bats can help us restore metabolic balance against hyperglycemia, a condition associated with diabetes mellitus, a metabolic disease for which there is no cure.
+My long-term aim is to uncover the cellular and molecular mechanisms underlying the adaptations of extraordinary mammals.

-I honor my Chicana and Indigenous (Nahua and Otomí) heritage.
+I am active in SACNAS (Society for Advancement of Chicanos/Hispanics and Native Americans in Science), an organization that understands something many academic spaces do not: that inclusion requires more than an open door.
+It requires knowing whose cultures and communities you are actually building for.
+It is a community where I can honor my Chicana and Indigenous (Nahua and Otomí) heritage.
 The word cihuatl (pronounced see-wah-tl) means 'woman' in Nahuatl.
-It reflects both the strength and cultural identity I bring to my work as a scientist.
+It reflects both the strength and cultural identity I bring to my work as a scientist and a reminder that science has always had room for this knowledge, whether institutions recognized it or not.
 Integrating this perspective into the lab is part of my commitment to fostering an inclusive research environment that values diversity in thought, experience, and identity.
-I am active in SACNAS (Society for Advancement of Chicanos/Hispanics and Native Americans in Science), and remain committed to expanding access and opportunity for underrepresented scientists, a commitment shaped by my training at UC Davis, an emerging Hispanic-Serving Institution.